The Acme Brewery of San Francisco was established in 1907 by

 Corporate Office, 762 Fulton St., S.F., ca.1935

-Currently the building houses the Center for African and African
+Currently the building houses the African

-(interior) walls of old Tasting room remain to this day.
+interior walls of old Tasting room remain to this day.
 It is a

 triptych (multi-panel) mural, depicting the cultivation of hops